- A consulting sales funnel is a systematic approach to turn potential leads into paying customers.

 A lead magnet is a free resource that you offer to potential leads in exchange for their contact information.

-It could be an e-book, a white paper, or a webinar.
+Popular forms of lead magnets include e-books, white papers, webinars, and presentations.
 The lead magnet should be relevant to your audience and provide value.

 Developing a lead capture form